 The device may be set up for software or hardware triggering.
 This is defined in bit [4] of the LIST_MODE_CONFIG register.
 If software trigger is selected, writing the LIST_SOFT_TRIGGER register will trigger the device to perform the sweep/list function defined in the LIST_MODE_CONFIG register.
-The device may also be triggered via the PXI trigger_0 line on the back plane.
-Hardware trigger occurs on a high to low transition state of this line.
+The device may also be triggered via pin 21, the hardware trigger pin (TRIGIN).
+Hardware trigger occurs on a high to low transition state of this pin.